 Managing Anxiety On Public Transport

 The anxiety in using the public transport can be managed.
+Sometimes, not knowing if or when your transport will arrive causes anxiety for people, so it may be worth having a look at an app like Moovit, which can help you track the progress of your public transport.
 Whether one has social anxiety disorder or is mentally healthy but feels anxious in being on a bus, train, or airplane, the following tips can help in coping with feelings of anxiety:

 - Try distraction